-Fennel (Foeniculum vulgare)

-An upright, aniseed-smelling perennial up to two metres tall, with many stems and tall, finely divided leaves that die down in winter.
-It produces yellow flowers in large, showy umbels on the stem.
+Fennel (Foeniculum vulgare) An upright, aniseed-smelling perennial up to two metres tall, with many stems and tall, finely divided leaves that die down in winter.
+It produces yellow flowers in large, showy umbels (umbrella-like flower arrangements) on the stem.
+German ivy (Senecio mikanioides) A scrambling or climbing vine three to five metres tall, with ear-shaped appendages at the base of the leaf stalks.
+It produces yellow daisy flowers.